Choose from two degree pathways

 Please note: Those with a Bachelor’s Degree in Athletic Training are not eligible to apply.

 With our accelerated track, students entering as freshman undergraduates can satisfy requirements for both the Bachelor of Science (in Health Science or Exercise Science) and the MSAT—in just five years.
-You’ll complete three years of prerequisite courses by the spring semester of your third year, then advance directly into the master’s program where you’ll gain substantial clinical experience.
+You’ll complete three years of prerequisite courses (general education requirements) by the spring semester of your third year (94 credits), then advance directly into the master’s program where you’ll gain substantial clinical experience.
 Combining a liberal arts experience with professional education in athletic training, this track helps our graduates move quickly into the workplace with the competitive advantage of a master’s degree.

-Our five-year option is also available to students transferring into the concentration from other majors, though those students may need additional coursework to stay on track toward their degree.
+*Our five-year option can be available to students transferring into the concentration from other majors, though those students may need additional coursework to stay on track toward their degree.